kematzy/conky/Conky-Man-Page.md

   > Conky version

 * `cpu (cpuN)`
   > CPU usage in percents.
-For SMP machines, the CPU number can be provided as an argument. ${cpu cpu0} is the total usage, and ${cpu cpuX} (X >= 1) are individual CPUs.
+For SMP machines, the CPU number can be provided as an argument. `${cpu cpu0}` is the total usage, and `${cpu cpuX} (X >= 1)` are individual CPUs.

 * `cpubar (cpuN) (height),(width)`
   > Bar that shows CPU usage, height is bar's height in pixels.
-See $cpu for more info on SMP.
+See $`cpu` for more info on SMP.

 * `cpugauge (cpuN) (height),(width)`
   > Elliptical gauge that shows CPU usage, height and width are gauge's vertical and horizontal axis respectively.
-See $cpu for more info on SMP.
+See `$cpu` for more info on SMP.

 * `cpugraph (cpuN) (height),(width) (gradient colour 1) (gradient colour 2) (scale) (-t) (-l)`
   > CPU usage graph, with optional colours in hex, minus the #.
 See $cpu for more info on SMP.
-Uses a logarithmic scale (to see small numbers) when you use the -l switch.
-Takes the switch '-t' to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
+Uses a logarithmic scale (to see small numbers) when you use the `-l` switch.
+Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).

 * `curl url (interval_in_minutes)`
   > Download data from URI using Curl at the specified interval.
 The interval may be a positive floating point value (0 is allowed), otherwise defaults to 15 minutes.
 Most useful when used in conjunction with Lua and the Lua API.
 This object is threaded, and once a thread is created it can't be explicitly destroyed.
 One thread will run for each URI specified.
 You can use any protocol that Curl supports.

 * `desktop`
-  > Number of the desktop on which conky is running or the message "Not running in X" if this is the case.
+  > Number of the desktop on which conky is running or the message `"Not running in X"` if this is the case.

 * `desktop_name`
-  > Name of the desktop on which conky is running or the message "Not running in X" if this is the case.
+  > Name of the desktop on which conky is running or the message `"Not running in X"` if this is the case.

 * `desktop_number`
-  > Number of desktops or the message "Not running in X" if this is the case.
+  > Number of desktops or the message `"Not running in X"` if this is the case.

 * `disk_protect device`
   > Disk protection status, if supported (needs kernel-patch).
-Prints either "frozen" or "free " (note the padding).
+Prints either `"frozen"` or `"free "` (note the padding).

 * `diskio (device)`
   > Displays current disk IO.
-Device is optional, and takes the form of sda for /dev/sda.
-A block device label can be specified with label:foo.
+Device is optional, and takes the form of `sda` for `/dev/sda`.
+A block device label can be specified with `label:foo`.
 Individual partitions are also allowed.

 * `diskio_read (device)`
   >Displays current disk IO for reads.
-Device as in diskio.
+Device as in `diskio`.

 * `diskio_write (device)`
   >Displays current disk IO for writes.
-Device as in diskio.
+Device as in `diskio`.

 * `diskiograph (device) (height),(width) (gradient colour 1) (gradient colour 2) (scale) (-t) (-l)`
-  >Disk IO graph, colours defined in hex, minus the #.
+  >Disk IO graph, colours defined in hex, minus the `#`.
 If scale is non-zero, it becomes the scale for the graph.
-Uses a logarithmic scale (to see small numbers) when you use -l switch.
-Takes the switch '-t' to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
+Uses a logarithmic scale (to see small numbers) when you use `-l` switch.
+Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).

 * `diskiograph_read (device) (height),(width) (gradient colour 1) (gradient colour 2) (scale) (-t) (-l)`
-  > Disk IO graph for reads, colours defined in hex, minus the #.
+  > Disk IO graph for reads, colours defined in hex, minus the `#`.
 If scale is non-zero, it becomes the scale for the graph.
 Device as in diskio.
-Uses a logarithmic scale (to see small numbers) when you use -l switch.
-Takes the switch '-t' to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
+Uses a logarithmic scale (to see small numbers) when you use `-l` switch.
+Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).

 * `diskiograph_write (device) (height),(width) (gradient colour 1) (gradient colour 2) (scale) (-t) (-l)`
-  > Disk IO graph for writes, colours defined in hex, minus the #.
+  > Disk IO graph for writes, colours defined in hex, minus the `#`.
 If scale is non-zero, it becomes the scale for the graph.
 Device as in diskio.
-Uses a logarithmic scale (to see small numbers) when you use -l switch.
-Takes the switch '-t' to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
+Uses a logarithmic scale (to see small numbers) when you use `-l` switch.
+Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).

 * `distribution`
   > The name of the distribution.
-It could be that some of the untested distributions will show up wrong or as "unknown", if that's the case post a bug on sourceforge, make sure it contains the name of your distribution, the contents of /proc/version and if there is a file that only exists on your distribution, also add the path of that file in the bug.
+It could be that some of the untested distributions will show up wrong or as "unknown", if that's the case post a bug on sourceforge, make sure it contains the name of your distribution, the contents of `/proc/version` and if there is a file that only exists on your distribution, also add the path of that file in the bug.
 If there is no such file, please add another way which we can use to identify your distribution.

 * `downspeed (net)`
   > Download speed in suitable IEC units

 * `downspeedf (net)`
-  > Download speed in KiB with one decimal
+  > Download speed in `KiB` with one decimal

 * `downspeedgraph (netdev) (height),(width) (gradient colour 1) (gradient colour 2) (scale) (-t) (-l)`
-  > Download speed graph, colours defined in hex, minus the #.
+  > Download speed graph, colours defined in hex, minus the `#`.
 If scale is non-zero, it becomes the scale for the graph.
-Uses a logarithmic scale (to see small numbers) when you use -l switch.
-Takes the switch '-t' to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
+Uses a logarithmic scale (to see small numbers) when you use `-l` switch.
+Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).

 * `draft_mails (maildir) (interval)`
   > Number of mails marked as draft in the specified mailbox or mail spool if not.
 Only maildir type mailboxes are supported, mbox type will return -1.

 * `else`
-  > > Text to show if any of the above are not true
+  > Text to show if any of the above are not true

 * `endif`
   > Ends an $if block.